Brannon Condren: Miami Dolphins

 Condren was signed by the Miami Dolphins on October 14, 2008, after the team released safety Tyrone Culver.
 In four games with the Dolphins, Condren recorded three special teams tackles.
 He was released on November 10 when the team re-signed safety Courtney Bryan.

 Indianapolis Colts (second stint)

 Condren was re-signed to the Colts' practice squad on November 14, 2008.
 After finishing the season on the practice squad, he was re-signed to a future contract on January 5, 2009.

 He was waived on July 29, 2009.

 Cincinnati Bengals

 Condren was signed to the Cincinnati Bengals' practice squad on November 17, 2009.
 He was released on December 8.

 New York Jets

-Condren was signed to the practice squad of the New York Jets on December 24, 2009 after Jets practice squad safety Keith Fitzhugh was signed by the Baltimore Ravens.
+Condren was signed to the practice squad of the New York Jets on December 24, 2009, after Jets practice squad safety Keith Fitzhugh was signed by the Baltimore Ravens.
 On June 22, 2010, Condren was cut by the team.

+Personal life

+On June 11, 2017, Condren married Kaeleigh Bridgeman.
+The couple met in Pensacola, Florida.
+They have three children, son Champ and daughters Tate and Hunter.